jonathanmc/COVID-19-and-SARS-CoV2-info/index.md

 By [@niemczwiczIP](https://twitter.com/niemkiewiczIP) and [@jmcrookston](https://twitter.com/jmcrookston)

-All data from Ontario government.
+All data from Ontario government -> [https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario](https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario)

 *Please remember that the last 5 or so days in every chart are going to grow as case results arrive so do not place any weight on this end tail to the charts ...*